avigadmi/cpd-quickstart-watson-assistant/README.md

 Please note this app uses the Watson Assistant for IBM Cloud Pak for Data v1 API.
 If you need more information, you can go to the [Watson Assistant V1 API page](https://cloud.ibm.com/apidocs/assistant-data-v1).
 The [Watson Assistant for IBM Cloud Pak for Data v2 API](https://cloud.ibm.com/apidocs/assistant-data-v2) doesn't yet support creation of assistants.

-### Testing the app

-After your app is installed and running, experiment with it to see how it responds.

-The chat interface is on the left, and the JSON that the JavaScript code receives from the Watson Assistant service is on the right.
-Your questions and commands are interpreted using a small set of sample data trained with the banking intents:

-* Visit the documentation to learn more about [intents](https://cloud.ibm.com/docs/services/assistant/intents.html#defining-intents) and [entities](https://cloud.ibm.com/docs/services/assistant/entities.html#defining-entities)

 ## License